applerosander-coder/Hikari/replit.md

 **October 10, 2025 - Landing Page Button Update:**
 - Changed hero section CTA button text from "Follow the progress on X" to "Upcoming Auctions"

-**October 10, 2025 - Dashboard Logo Addition:**
-- Added BidWin logo to dashboard navbar, centered in the menu bar
-- Logo is clickable and navigates to the landing page (/)
-- Theme-aware display: black logo for light theme, white logo for dark theme
-- Large size with responsive constraints: max-h-28 md:max-h-32, max-w-[60%] sm:max-w-md
-- Logos stored in `/public/logos/` directory

 **October 10, 2025 - Stripe Payment Integration for Bidding:**